RVgo4it/mmsgate/README.md

 ```
 docker exec -it mmsgate tail -f /var/opt/belledonne-communications/log/flexisip/flexisip-proxy.log
 ```
+See the Logs section of this document for more details.

 To start or stop the container, use these commands:
 ```
 docker stop mmsgate